lifelongcargo/hello-world/README.md

 # hello-world
-I'm doing this fo rthe tutorial
+I'm doing this for the tutorial.
+My name is... shake-zoola the mic rula...